-To upload an image, simply click on the Upload image button in the Image Manager or, for larger image collections, use our SmartFrame API (available for Enterprise customers).
+To upload an image, simply click the Upload button in the Images panel.
+For larger image collections, use the SmartFrame REST API (available for Enterprise customers).
 The exact storage space available for your images depends on your pricing plan.

-Your original images are stored safely in the Amazon Cloud and can be accessed at any time.
-Once an image is uploaded to your Image Manager, we automatically generate for it the encrypted SmartFrame Datafile with .SF extension.
+Your original images are safely stored in the Amazon Web Services (AWS) Cloud and can be accessed at any time.
+Once an image is uploaded to your Image Manager, we automatically generate the encrypted SmartFrame datafile with the .SF extension.
 These files are unreadable to normal image viewing and editing software and can only be decoded with the decryption key contained in your SF Viewer script.

 Supported image formats

-Currently you can upload image files in .jpg or .tiff formats.
+You can upload image files in JPEG or TIFF formats to SmartFrame.

 Maximum image size

-The maximum size of a single file which you can upload into SmartFrame is 50MB.
+The maximum file size of a single image that you can upload into SmartFrame is 50MB.

-You should keep in mind that while it is possible to use SmartFrame with images smaller than 320x1200px, Theme elements such as buttons and/or caption won’t be displayed on these small images (they will still be protected against being downloaded or copied).
+You should keep in mind that while it is possible to use SmartFrame with images smaller than 320 x 120px, Theme elements such as buttons and/or captions won’t be displayed on these small images.
+They will, however, still be protected against being downloaded or copied.

 External image sources

-It is possible to upload images via external platforms or plugins, such as the WordPress plugin.
+It is possible to upload images to SmartFrame via external platforms or plugins, such as the WordPress Image Compression and Security Plugin.